This easy marinara sauce recipe is so simple to make and tastes amazing--you'll never feel the need to purchase pasta sauce again!

 Just open a jar, pop it in a pan, heat it up, and you're done.

-But the ingredients in jarred pasta sauce aren't always the best for you, and if you are on a low-carb diet or are eliminating refined sugar, then you might be hard pressed to find a suitable sauce.
-And if you are prioritizing organic for your food, then the price of these sauces really do add up.
+But the ingredients in jarred pasta sauce aren’t always the best for you, and if you are on a low-carb diet or are eliminating refined sugar, then you might be hard pressed to find a suitable sauce.
+And if you are prioritizing organic for your food, then the price of these sauces really does add up.

 This Organic Marinara Sauce is a case in point. $12.87 for just 23.5 ounces.